jrpotter/notebook/notes/c23/types/derived.md

 A **structure** is used to combine multiple objects of potentially different data types together into a single construct.
 Except for VLAs, any data type is allowed to be a `struct` member.

+As a special case, the last member of a structure with more than one named member may have an incomplete array type.
+This is called a **flexible array member**.
+Accessing the member behaves as if that member were replaced with the longest array that would not make the structure larger than the object being accessed.

 %%ANKI
 Cloze
 {Structures} combine items that may have different {base types}.